nkreer/Scripts/README.md

 This repository contains all scripts I personally use as commands with my [Scripts-Plugin](https://github.com/nkreer/Fish-Scripts) for the Fish IRC-Bot and another private project, but they can be used like any other PHP script on the command line.
 Just fill `$argv[1]` and `$argv[2]` with something random.

+## Test

+From time to time, some of these scripts may break as most of them rely on external services.
+The `test.php` script in this directory can be used to check all scripts for proper functionality at once.

 ## List of Scripts

 ### Fun